1. Blog

 Some static analysis tools allow custom integration or plugins that can cut manual labor in half from the start.
 If the tool doesn’t meet the necessary standards, read the documentation or look to the tool’s community.
 Substitute the tool as a last resort.

 For businesses that may not have the capacity to conduct extensive static code analysis in-house, outsourcing Java development can be a viable solution.
-Outsourcing can provide access to skilled developers who are proficient with these tools and can manage the code quality and security checks.
+Outsourcing can provide access to skilled java developers who are proficient with these tools and can manage the code quality and security checks.
 This option can free the in-house team to focus on other critical areas of the project while ensuring that the codebase remains robust and secure.

 Conclusion